Chart Color Schemes

 Renwick is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Renwick's dwelling structures, as per the latest Census, were entirely houses with no other dwellings reported.
-This contrasts with Non-Metro NSW's 90.6% houses and 9.4% other dwellings.
+Renwick's dwelling structures, as per the latest Census, consisted entirely of houses with 0.0% other dwellings.
+This contrasted with Non-Metro NSW which had 90.6% houses and 9.4% other dwellings.
 Home ownership in Renwick stood at 35.4%, with mortgaged dwellings at 47.3% and rented ones at 17.3%.
 The median monthly mortgage repayment was $2,522, higher than Non-Metro NSW's average of $2,167.
 The median weekly rent in Renwick was $620, compared to Non-Metro NSW's $430.
 Nationally, Renwick's mortgage repayments were significantly higher at $2,522 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing